michaelisip/LVCC-Attendance-Monitoring-System-Mobile-/README.md

 # LVCC Mobile Attendance

 ----------
-**NOTE: This project is still under development so most of the pages are not user friendly.
+> **NOTE: This project is still under development so most of the pages are not user friendly.
 I plan to do finish this project for my capstone project.**
 ----------

+> TECHNOLOGIES USED
+* IONIC
+* FIREBASE

 > ### **LOGIN PAGES**